- A federal judge denies bail for Conrad Barrett

 The victim's face was swollen on one side, and he has had to use a straw to drink, a nephew, Joseph Lewis, told CNN affiliate KTRK-TV in Houston.

-Barrett told an off-duty police officer what happened and shared a video, saying he felt bad, the affidavit said.
+According to a federal affidavit, Barrett told an off-duty police officer what happened and shared a video, saying he felt bad.

 In other videos on his phone that police confiscated, Barrett used the N-word and said that African-Americans "haven't fully experienced the blessing of evolution," according to the criminal complaint.